sanskrit/raw_etexts_english/blogs/manasataramgini/2012-12-24_vignettes-from-the-kumara-sambhava.md

 +++
-title = "Vignettes from the kumAraxa0saMbhava"
+title = "Vignettes from the kumAra saMbhava"

 +++
 *The mAtR^i-s and gaNa-s of rudra:*